 In field the guide book Birds of New Guinea written by Thane K. Pratt and Bruce Beehler, it says that Vulturine Parrot has been widely extirpated.
 IUCN has put it into Vulnerable status.
 To raise awareness about this situation, I introduce ecotourism to Andaer forest.
 I hope that local villagers will stop hunting the bird and work as local guides who bring tourists to the forest to watch Vulturine Parrot and other tropical birds that live in the region.

 I was quite satisfied with the result though.
 Slowly, we walked back to the village.
 I took the opportunity to shoot some butterflies in the forest.
 Coming out of the forest, I saw Brown Cuckoo Dove flying fast crossing the road.
-It was time for me to take a lunch brake before continuing my exploration of the forest to see more birds, butterflies and unique plants.- written by Charles Roring
+It was time for me to take a lunch brake before continuing my exploration of the forest to see more birds, butterflies and unique plants.- This was written by Charles Roring